wwymak/udacity-selfdrivingcar-nd/CarND-Traffic-Sign-Classifier-Project/README.md

 >  class_weight: Optional dictionary mapping class indices (integers) to a weight (float) value, used for weighting the loss function (during training only).
 This can be useful to tell the model to "pay more attention" to samples from an under-represented class.

-Since the class weights can be easily calculated, I used this for a first attempt at training two networks (since if this gives a really good result then there may be no real need to do very fancy data preprocessing)
+Since the class weights can be easily calculated, I used this for a first attempt at training two networks (since if this gives a really good result then there may be no real need to do very fancy data augmentation)

 ### Data preprocessing

-I normalized the dataset according to the mean of the images such that the range of values goes from 0 to 1.
-This is in line with the
+As some training images are quite blurry, I used a histogramEqualisation function from opencv to enhance the contrast.
+The images are first converted to [YUV colorspace](https://en.wikipedia.org/wiki/YUV) and the Y channel was the one that was used in equalisation (so brightness was normalised).
+Then, the images are normalised by the sample mean.

+The model was getting a fairly good validation accuracy with this preprocessing.
+However, I am hoping to see a even better accuracy (and a model that can generalise well) with data augmentation (e.g. rotating images, shear, shifts in x and y direction).
+The image augementaion is handled by using the keras `ImageDataGenerator` which has options for rotation, shift, etc. It also works as a generator for the fit function so even if I decide to use the process on a larger dataset I can do so without running into memory issues.

 ### Model Architectures

-I experimented with two different models:
+I experimented with three different models:
-1. leNet based, with fewer layers to see what the 'baseline' result would look like, and also
+1. leNet based, with fewer layers, mainly to check that there isn't a mistake in my data preprocessing.
 2. vgg based -- I copied the structure of the first 2 conv blocks of the vgg network, with minor adjustments to the filter params.
-I didn't put in the 3rd conv block since the starting images are only 32x32 and any further scaling down will mean there's hardly any pixels left!
-I found quite good results in the validation accuracy so decided to go with this architecture.
+I didn't put in the 3rd conv block since the starting images are only 32x32 and any further scaling down will mean there's hardly any pixels left.
+The validation accuracy of this architecture is > 96% with image augementation.
+Vgg was chosen as the base as it had a really good result in imagenet and is straighforward to implement.
+While traffic signs are not part of imagenet the nature of the photos are very similar

-My final model (inspired by vgg) consisted of the following layers:
+3. multiscale CNN  -- in testing dataset I achieved accuracy of 99%, and and accuracy of 99.6% on the validation set.

+Layers in the vgg like model:

 | Layer         		|     Description	        					|